HomeGlossary › Lemon Balm

 In Perfumery

 Lemon Balm is primarily used as a heart note in perfumery, giving fresh quality to fragrance compositions.
-Its citrusy profile works with other citrus notes, such as lem on and bergamot, as well as with floral elements like jasmine and rose.
-This versatility allows it to enhance both fresh and floral fragrances, creating a balanced balance that appeals to a wide audience.
+Its citrusy profile works with other citrus notes, such as lemon and bergamot, as well as with floral elements like jasmine and rose.
+This versatility allows it to enhance both fresh and floral fragrances, creating a balance that appeals to a wide audience.
 The ingredient is often combined with minty or green notes to amplify its refreshing characteristics, used in summer scents.

 From the raw to the worn